 - 1. Complete and submit an application for admission to RichmondCC. - 2.
 Complete and submit the North Carolina residency determination request - 3.
-Send a copy of his/her high school transcript or high school equivalent to RichmondCC, along with transcripts from any post-secondary schools attended.
-If he/she graduated from a non-public high school, proof of current registration with the North Carolina Division of Non-Public Education and a transcript are required.
+Send an official copy of his/her high school transcript or high school equivalent to RichmondCC, along with official transcripts from any post-secondary schools attended.
+If he/she graduated from a non-public high school, a transcript is still required.

 If there are extenuating circumstances preventing the student from obtaining their high school transcript prior to registering, additional time may be given.
 The Registrar's office will determine if additional time is needed.
 Proof of the transcript request may be required.

-Receipt of an official transcript confirming an Associate Degree or higher from a regionally accredited institution will exempt the student from providing a high school completion transcript. - 4.
-Students will be placed into appropriate courses based on Multiple Measures: more information may be found under Placement Testing Policies.
+Receipt of an official transcript confirming a Bachelor's Degree or higher from a regionally accredited institution will exempt the student from needing to provide a high school completion transcript.

+Receipt of a verification letter from RichmondCC's College and Career Readiness Department verifying completion of the GED or HiSET will exempt the student from needing to provide a high school completion transcript.

+- 4. Schedule to take the College placement test if needed.
+College readiness will be determined based on Multiple Measures: more information may be found under Placement Testing Policies. - 5.
+Talk with a Student Advisor about course placement and your educational goals.
 The Associate Degree Nursing and Practical Nursing programs have special admission requirements.
-A college counselor can provide additional information. - 5.
-Talk with a counselor about course placement and your educational goals.
+A college advisor or counselor can provide additional information.